tylerfreckmann/HKIoTDemo/docs/source/wakeup.rst

 .. note::

 	If you need a SmartThings token, you will have to go through multiple authentication pages, but rest assured, you will only have to do this once as well!
-We have been trying to find an easier user friendly way of handling these authentication process, but bear with us in the meantime.
+We have been trying to find a more user friendly way of handling this authentication process, but bear with us in the meantime.

 Now We Wait...
 ~~~~~~~~~~~~~~